khushboo2000s/mcqgen/README.md

-# MCQ Generator Application Using GEN AI and Langchain
+# MCQ Generator Application Using OPEN AI and Langchain

 MCQ Generator with Streamlit is a web application that allows users to upload PDF or text files, specify the number of questions, subject, and tone, and generate multiple-choice questions (MCQs) based on the provided input.
 The application utilizes OpenAI's language models for natural language processing and provides feedback on the complexity of the generated quiz.